Mitchell Avenue Skate Park

 Mansfield Station

-The former Mansfield Railway Station buildings are well preserved and is currently home to the Mansfield Historical Society.
+The former Mansfield Railway Station buildings are well preserved and are currently home to the Mansfield Historical Society.
 Adjacent to the station precinct is the Mansfield Visitor Information Centre.
 The station is of a traditional timber design, and features many original fixtures including pressed metal interior walls, original doors and timber panels and a full…

 Read More